 I hope that’s given you a few ways to help you deal with your dry skin and if you have any comments or questions feel free to pop them in the comments or you can email me on the contact form at the bottom of the Home page if you prefer.

-This is only a very few of the solutions that I’ve come up with for you, as there’s so many other factors that could play apart in the dryness of your skin.
-Everyone is so different and have varied lifestyles and other factors.such as medication, diet, health, lifestyle and even the location were you live will play a part.
+The 7 tips are only a few of the solutions, as there are so many other contributing factors that could play a part in the dryness of our skins.
+Everyone is so different and we all have varied lifestyles.
+Other factors.such as medication, diet, health, lifestyle and even the location were you live can play a big part.
 The list is endless.
 And if you are concerned or unsure-you can always ask your GP .